Window Seat

 Emotionally, what surprised me most was how much the location became a character in the weekend itself.
 We chose the Cotswolds because it’s one of our favorite places in the world, and we wanted our community to experience it, too.
 I’ll never forget seeing our friends exploring the property, soaking it all in, and hearing their stories about it even a year later.
 Now, when someone tells us they’re planning a return trip, it’s the best feeling!
 I love knowing that a place we hold so close is now part of their travels, too.

-If you were designing the welcome ritual for your own boutique hotel, what would the check-in experience look like?
+If you were designing your own hotel, what would you design the check-in experience to be like?

 I never really like feeling like a tourist, and love when a hotel makes you feel like you’re returning home.
 The dream experience is something that’s seamless but also really personal—no lines, no paperwork, just a warm greeting and a sense that you’re exactly where you’re supposed to be.
 And an upgrade, always.